Firehiwot/Corn-Drone-Aerial-Crop-Monitoring-System/SystemSetup/DroneSoftwareSetup.md

 We also confirmed that the voltages on the devices were correct ( 3.3 volt for RX/TX pins and 0 volt for ground pin).
 We used the link command to see if there is connection and it says that there is no link and 0 packets.
 When the ground pin was accidentally disconnected during measurement; at this point we got a "link OK" output on the screen.
 However, when we connected the ground pin back, the link command shows no connection.

-Further tests of communication using mavproxy are explained in the Communication Setup[CommunicationSetup.md] section.
+Further tests of communication using mavproxy are explained in the [Communication Setup](CommunicationSetup.md) section.